Registration Workflow and Best Practices

 Remove or fix unhelpful points

-If a point is clearly wrong or starts pulling the fit in the wrong direction, move it or delete it.
+If a point is clearly wrong or pulls the fit in the wrong direction, move it or delete it.

-A smaller number of good points is better than a larger number of poor ones.
+A smaller number of good points is better than a larger number of poor points.

 Know when a slice is done

-Stop when the atlas matches the visible anatomy well in the area that matters for your analysis.
+Stop when the atlas matches visible anatomy well in the area that matters for downstream analysis.